 Your Traumatised Part reacts to situations with fight, flight, or freeze.

-Your Traumatised Part likely carries a lot of dysfunctional schema.
+Your Traumatised Part likely carries a lot of dysfunctional schemas.

-Your Traumatised Part reacts disproportionately to situations and sees danger, criticisms and abandonment everywhere.
+Your Traumatised Part reacts disproportionately to situations and sees danger, criticism, and abandonment everywhere.

-Your Traumatised Part is frozen in the time of the trauma- likely when you were a child.
-While in an adult body, you are reliving our childhood loneliness, fear and despair over and over again.
+Your Traumatised Part is frozen during the trauma- likely when you were a child.
+While in an adult body, you are reliving your childhood loneliness, fear, and despair over and over again.

 Your Traumatised Part is always on guard.
 When people come close to you, you immediately assume you will be harmed or betrayed.